How to license Microsoft Windows Embedded

 OEM Preinstallation Kit (OPK)

-Kit that includes software based on the Classic, Server or WePOS Operating System.
-In the Embedded Channel these products were designed as desktop products, however Microsoft has included licensing provisions or embedded restrictions which indicate how the product can be customized.
+Microsoft provides the software to create the image as a download from a secured website.
+The access can be granted after the CLA is activated.
+In the Embedded Channel some products were designed as desktop products, however Microsoft has included licensing provisions or embedded restrictions which indicate how the product can be customized.

 - OEM completes development of the master embedded image.